gregorianrants/buildhat_node_bot/README.md

 # buildhat-node-bot
-This is the codebase for a differential drive robot that uses the raspberrypi buildhat to control the motors.
+This is the codebase for a differential drive robot that uses the raspberrypi build hat to control the motors.
 The buildhat is controled via its serial protocol using nodejs rather than the python library.

 ![image of the robot](./robot.jpg)